 - Skills (technical or analytical): Do you have a basic knowledge of any required skills?

-- Experience: Please note that many employers will count internships for experience
+- Experience: Please note that many employers will count internships and volunteering if the experience is pertinent to the position applied for.

 - Leadership/Involvement: Have you had the opportunity to put your skills to the test?